opendocsg/slw-judgments-backfill/2008_SGHC_182/report.md

 Reliance was also placed on _Bruns v Colocotrinis (“The Vasso”)_ [1979] 2 Lloyds Law Report 412 where Robert Goff J applied _Re Kitchin_ as well as _Ards Borough Council v Northern Ireland Bank Limited_ (an unreported 1994 case).

-111    The defendants countered the above submission by relying on a local case _Oversea-Chinese Banking Corp Ltd v Ang Thian Soo_ [2006] 4 SLR 156 where Choo Han Teck J while applying the principles in _Re Kitchin_ declined to follow it.
+111    The defendants countered the above submission by relying on a local case _Oversea-Chinese Banking Corp Ltd v Ang Thian Soo_ <span class="citation">[2006] 4 SLR 156</span> where Choo Han Teck J while applying the principles in _Re Kitchin_ declined to follow it.
 The case of _Compania Sudamericana De Fletes SA v African Continental Bank Ltd (“The Rosarino”)_ [1973] 1 Lloyd’s Law Report 21 was cited as another

 authority where _Re Kitchin_ was not followed.